SnapFrames Guide

 Single-color printers: Manual filament swaps at designated layers

-Multi-color printers: Automatic swaps with minimal waste
+Multi-color printers: Automatic swaps with minimal waste, or download the 3MF with embedded colors for full-color patterns

 One-Piece Frame